Cyber Monday 2020 Apple Deals: Save on iPad, Macs, more - 9to5Mac

 We’re also eyeing a great price drop on Apple’s 16-inch MacBook Pro, which is currently down to $2,449 for Black Friday on the 1TB model and $2,099 when dropping to the 512GB configuration.

-9to5mac readers will have exclusive early access Hyper’s largest-ever Black Friday Sale with 30% off sitewide (with “9TO5” coupon code at checkout) including new products like the GEN2 Next Generation USB-C/Thunderbolt 3 Docks, the VIPER 10-in-2 Dual HDMI Display USB-C Hub for MacBook Pro/Air, and its popular 100W Gallium Nitride USB-C Charger.
-Known for its leading range of USB-C hubs for MacBook Pro and MacBook Air, and the USB-C equipped iPad Pro and latest iPad Air, Hyper also has a great section of Portable Battery Packs, Wireless Chargers, and more.
-Also check out its new UV-C LED Sterilizing Box and Sterilizing Wand to kill 99.9% of bacteria and viruses in less than three minutes.
+9to5mac readers will have exclusive early access to Hyper’s largest-ever Black Friday Sale with 30% off sitewide (with “9TO5” coupon code at checkout), including new products like the GEN2 Next Generation USB-C/Thunderbolt 3 Docks, the VIPER 10-in-2 Dual HDMI Display USB-C Hub for MacBook Pro/Air, and its popular 100W Gallium Nitride USB-C Charger.
+Known for its leading range of USB-C hubs for MacBook Pro and MacBook Air and the USB-C equipped iPad Pro and latest iPad Air, Hyper also has a great section of Portable Battery Packs, Wireless Chargers, and more.
+Also, check out its new UV-C LED Sterilizing Box and Sterilizing Wand to kill 99.9% of bacteria and viruses in less than three minutes.

 Google and other tech deals for Cyber Monday